zeus-health/ctw-component-library/.changeset/rare-mails-remain.md

 "@zus-health/ctw-component-library": minor
 ---

-Adjusted padding to ZAP at sm/md widths
+Adjusted padding on ZAP actions on all widths.
+Overview tab in ZAP now collapses on small viewports.